Treatment at the Adult ECMO Program

 Venovenous ECMO aids recovery in a person who has severely injured lungs and is experiencing acute respiratory failure.
 This treatment is most often used to care for people experiencing severe lung infections, such as COVID-19, pneumonia, and influenza; inflammatory diseases of the lung, such as acute respiratory distress syndrome; and severe airway disease conditions, such as status asthmaticus, a severe form of asthma.

 Our team selects the most appropriate approach for each patient, which can include venovenous ECMO and other treatments.
 Some people with severe lung disease may benefit from venovenous ECMO before a lung transplant.

 Mechanical Circulatory Support and ECMO for Cardiogenic Shock

 During acute heart failure following cardiogenic shock, a mechanical circulatory support device helps the heart function.
 Our experts may use this device as a temporary treatment that could lead to recovery, a treatment before a long-term device is implanted, such as a ventricular assist device, or as a treatment before a heart transplant or lung transplant.

 Devices used by our team include the following:

-- temporary biventricular assist device (BiVAD) for those who need support for the heart’s two ventricles
+- temporary biventricular assist device (BiVAD), to support both of the heart’s ventricles

-- temporary left ventricular assist device for those who need support for the heart’s left ventricle
+- temporary left ventricular assist device, to support the heart’s left ventricle

-- temporary right ventricular assist device for those who need support for the heart’s right ventricle
+- temporary right ventricular assist device, to support the heart’s right ventricle

 Our team works with you to select the appropriate device for your particular condition.